octobercms/docs/cms-themes.md

       images
 ```

+<a name="subdirectories" class="anchor" href="#subdirectories"></a>
-##### Subdirectories
+## Subdirectories

-All CMS templates can be grouped as a single level of subdirectories.
+October supports a single level subdirectories for pages, partials, layouts and content files (the **assets** directory can have any structure).
 This simplifies organizing large websites.
+In the example directory structure below you can see that the pages and partials directories contain the **blog** subdirectory and the content directory contains the **home** subdirectory.

 ```
 themes/
-  website/ <== theme starts here
+  website/
     pages/
       home.htm
       blog/